OUIsolutions/Universal-Garbage-Colector/README.md

 # Universal-Garbage-Colector
-Universal-Garbage is a tiny C library designed to reduce memory leak problems by managing memory allocation and deallocation within scopes.
+**Universal-Garbage** is a lightweight Single File C library designed to mitigate memory leak issues by providing a structured approach to memory management within scopes.
+It employs a garbage collection mechanism to automatically handle memory deallocation, thereby reducing the risk of memory leaks and simplifying memory management for developers.

 ```c
 #include "UniversalGarbageOne.c"